-A single person, a huge suitcase, an international flight, an unfamiliar city in a foreign country: that was the scene when I first went abroad for the first time in my life.
+A single person, a huge suitcase, an international flight, an unfamiliar city in a foreign country: that was the scene when I went abroad for the first time in my life.
 With no family or friends or acquaintances around me I had never been in such a strange situation before.
 As I could only say a few things in Korean, such as “안녕하세요 (Hello!)” and “감사합니다 (Thanks!),” my nervousness and worry far exceeded my curiosity and excitement about life abroad.

 My first stop in South Korea was the school I came to study at.
 There, I was accommodated in a particularly small room for which I had to pay two hundred and fifty thousand won, that is, 1500 RMB.
 I hadn’t brought much money, so I realized then that it was necessary to find a part-time job.
 However, when I asked my new classmates to help me find one, they told me that those who couldn’t speak the native language could only get jobs washing dishes.
 I didn’t like the sound of that kind of job, but in order to get money, I still said, with a flushed face, “Okay, I can do that.”